swseighman/Spring-GraalVM-REST-Example/README.md

 ![](images/startup.png)

 The graphs are generated using the `termgraph` tool we installed earlier.

+Your results will vary depending on the system used to host the project examples.